sunpy/sunpy.org/posts/2017/29-08-17-IRISPy-and-NDCube.rst

 to_sunpy() this method automates the conversion of present NDCube instance to sunpy instance is it satisfies all the necessary requirements.
 Presently it supports Map and work is going on in TimeSeries.

 2. NDCubeSequence which handles a list of NDCube object, this also handles extra coordinate axis which is parallel to one of the data axis.
 This has methods such as:

 plot() method that creates a animation using the data of the WCS for the axis.

 __getitem__ method that slices the sequence like a list containing NDCubes which also handles slicing of WCS objects.

 index_as_cube() this method handles the slicing of sequence as a single N-dimensional object.
-Example : if the dimension of NDCube objects inside the list of NDCubeSequence is 3 then this method will treat slicing of sequence as single 3 dimensional object by concatenating all the cubes.
-So this makes the dimensions as ( len(list_inside_cubesequence)*NDCube[1st dimension], NDCube[2nd dimension], NDCube[3rd dimension]).
+Example: if the dimension of NDCube objects inside the list of NDCubeSequence is 3 then this method will treat slicing of sequence as single 3 dimensional object by concatenating all the cubes.
+So this makes the dimensions as (len(list_inside_cubesequence)*NDCube[1st dimension], NDCube[2nd dimension], NDCube[3rd dimension]).

 explode_along_axis() method that slices NDCube object along that axis.
 This is useful to reduce the dimension of NDCube’s inside the sequence list.
 This will create a new sequence as this break the cube along one axis.

 to_sunpy() method it creates a new Sunpy instance if it satisfies the requirements.
 Presently only mapcube is implemented.

 IRISPy
 ------
 `PR3 <https://github.com/abit2/irispy/pull/3>`_.

 IRISPy class was a easy implementation after the useful and challenging NDCube repository was alive.
 This made creating a new class such as IRISSpectrograph a rather simple task.
 This was done in a clean and neat way.

 So this class object has all the inherent methods and properties of NDCubeSequence as it uses this as it’s base class.

 Future work includes making changes to IRISSpectrograph to include the recently added changes such as SpectrographSequence, so this is a new sequence which is using the NDCubeSequence as it’s parent class.
 Making the